top of page

 要想成佛勤禮拜 常持聰明智慧心

-To become a Buddha, kowtow with devotion;
+To become a Buddha, kowtow with devoted effort;

 This part is already explained in: Bowing to the Light Within.
 Click on the link to go there and then click the same subheading to come back here.